The results are in!

 Congratulations, friend — by completing this quiz, you’ve proven your commitment to creating a standout resume and scoring your “just right” career.
 If you’re ready to earn the income you deserve while doing meaningful work and making a difference, let’s jump in!

 You might be newer to the workforce, but what you may lack in experience, you more than make up for with your originality, enthusiasm, and can-do attitude.
 Think those traits aren’t sought after?
 Think again.

 Potential employers can see that you’re willing to learn and adapt to their businesses’ unique culture.
 To them, you represent a fresh perspective — you’re more likely to ask innovative questions and challenge outdated work practices and methods.

 If that sounds like a stretch, just know that that’s what I’m here to help you with.
-By putting your standout resume success formula into practice and learning how to own your strengths and translate them onto paper, you’ll be one step closer to hearing those spectacular words
+By putting your standout resume success formula into practice and learning how to pinpoint your strengths and translate them onto paper, you’ll be one step closer to hearing those spectacular words:

 “You’re exactly who we’ve been looking for!”